 The whole episode —in which the FDA enabled Merck execs to kill 18 times as many Americans than the Saudi terrorists did on 911— has been erased from memory.
 It’s one of the biggest suppressed stories of our time!
 Read the outrageous background and the outrageous outcome in our CBDiary.

-The Vioxx disaster left the FDA in a cautious frame of mind for a while —undoubtedly a factor in 2007 when they refused to approve another drug with a novel mechanism of action, Rimonabant )a diet drug from Sanofi-Aventis that works by blocking the CB1 receptor).
+Merck finally acknowledged that Vioxx killed more than 27,000 US Americans (about half the number projected by David Graham, the FDA maverick who blew the whistle).
+The Vioxx disaster left the FDA in a cautious frame of mind for a while —undoubtedly a factor in 2007 when their experts refused to approve another drug with a novel mechanism of action —a diet drug from Sanofi-Aventis called Rimonabant that works by blocking the CB1 receptor.

 Katie Thomas quotes a Harvard professor observing that FDA approval provides an incomparable marketing platform: